Astrology is participation in the cosmic dimension of existence

 Precession of the Equinoxes

-As regards the precession rhythm, the phase shift between the zodiac and the current constellations finds its raison d’etre in the cyclical rotation which changes the purpose and instances of the zodiacal energies according to the conception of the “Ages of humanity”.
-While the functions of the seasonal zodiac remain unchanged, the human community finds itself experiencing a global instance, like the current one of the sign of Pisces, representing the birth of Christ’s spirit.
+The phase shift between the zodiac and the current constellations, about the precession rhythm, is justified by the cyclical rotation that alters the purpose and instances of zodiacal energies according to the concept of the “Eras of humanity”.
+While the functions of the seasonal zodiac remain unchanged, the human community is experiencing a global instance, such as the current one of the sign of Pisces, representing the birth of Christ’s spirit.

 [2] The cult of the bull-god Mithras had a significant following in the Roman Empire from the advent of Christianity until the fourth century AD.
 This rite is a succession of states which lead the initiate to overcome the Bull’s nature up to the integration on the Eagle’s throne, the final elevation and liberation from the dominion of the instincts.
 The ‘bellow’ that resounds from the officiant’s throat is testimony to the Bull’s yoke: through the regained self, the human microcosm becomes an exact semblance of the macrocosm.